 Recommendations for post discharge supports will be provided by the Roberts/Smart Centre treatment team but will be arranged by the guardian.

 The Centre reserves the right to request an assessment by a psychiatrist or psychologist prior to making a final commitment to admit a young person.
 The Centre also reserves the right to request an assessment of substance use and addictions concerns prior to making final admission decisions.
-While substance use/abuse does not always preclude admission, serious addictions issues may require attention prior to admission to a residential mental health program.
+While substance use/abuse does not always preclude admission, serious addictions issues may require attention prior to admission to our Live-In mental health program.